 - French Open also increase the total prize money pool to €36 million ($39.2m) for 2017 event where singles winnners will pocket €2.1 million euros.
 Increase in french open prize money is part of 4 years plan where every year French Open will get prize money hike of around 10% to 15%.

-- Wimbledon also announced a 5% increase in the total prize money pool taking it to £28.1 million ($41.05m).
-Mens and women singles winners will get massive £2m million this year.
+- Wimbledon also announced a 5% increase in the total prize money pool taking it to £31.6 million ($40.79m).
+Mens and women singles winners will get massive £2.2m million this year.
+Wimbledon lost the most lucrative grand slam title after brexit caused massive drop in GBP.

-- US Open tennis championship is set to become the most lucrative grand slam as authorities announced another 10% increase in total prize money pool taking it to massive $46.3 million where winners of both mens and singles event will pocked record breaking $3.5 million.
+- US Open tennis championship became the most lucrative grand slam as authorities announced another 10% increase in total prize money pool for US Open 2016.
+The total pool now stands at $46.3 million where winners of both mens and singles event will pocket record breaking $3.5 million each.
+For 2017 event Another 10% increase is expected which will make US Open outright most lucrative tennis grand slam with $50 million in prize money pool.

 |4th Round losers||$165,000||$170,490||$191,598||$235,000|